 Not only is the above interpretation of events at the Geneva Conference untrue, it ignores how serious the United States, France and the DRV viewed the issue of the demarcation line.
 Locating the border between the Communist zone of occupation and the French zone became the key stumbling block to an agreement at Geneva.
-French and Vietminh negotiators understood that the site of the dividing line had significant political, economic and military implications.
+French and Vietminh negotiators understood that the location of the dividing line had significant political, economic and military implications.

-President Dwight D. Eisenhower, Dulles, and the U.S. Joint Chiefs of Staff, believed any partition of Vietnam would lead to the eventual Vietminh conquest of all of Indochina.
-Adhering to the assumptions underlying the Domino Theory, which theorized that the loss of one area to Communism would lead to the loss of other areas, the Americans concluded that the Communists would use their newly acquired base area in Tonkin and possibly Annam (northern and central Vietnam respectively) to jump-off to southern Vietnam, Laos, Cambodia and beyond.
+President Dwight D. Eisenhower, the Secretary of State, and the U.S. Joint Chiefs of Staff, believed any partition of Vietnam would lead to the eventual Vietminh conquest of all of Indochina.
+Adhering to the assumptions underlying the Domino Theory, which theorized that the loss of one area to Communism would lead to the loss of adjacent areas, the Americans believed that the Communists would use their newly acquired base area in Tonkin and possibly Annam (northern and central Vietnam respectively) to jump-off to Cochinchina (southern Vietnam), Laos, Cambodia, Thailand, and beyond.

-Yet, as the spring of 1954 moved into summer, and the French military situation in Vietnam deteriorated still further, Eisenhower and Dulles reconsidered their stance on partition.
-Their change in attitude resulted from the realization that without a quick settlement to the Franco-Vietnamese War, the Vietminh might overrun the Red River Delta, forcing a humiliating retreat of the French from Tonkin.
-By June, the Vietminh were also making gains in Annam and Cochinchina.
-If the Vietminh could not be stopped through a cease-fire and subsequent partition of the country, they might seize most of Vietnam, leaving the French holding a handful of coastal enclaves.
-Increasingly, the Americans saw negotiations and partition as a means of preserving a viable French presence in at least a portion of southern Vietnam.
-Eisenhower and Dulles eventually agreed to partition with one major caveat – the demarcation line must provide the Allies with a solid defensive position.
+Yet, as the spring of 1954 turned to summer, and the French military situation in Vietnam deteriorated still further, Eisenhower and Dulles reconsidered their stance on partition.
+Their change in attitude resulted from the realization that without a quick settlement to the war, the Vietminh might overrun the Red River Delta, forcing a humiliating retreat of the French from Tonkin.
+Without the Red River Delta as a bargaining chip, the French would be hard-pressed to demand concessions from the Vietminh at Geneva.

 In the third week of July 1954, the French [with American backing] and the Vietminh agreed on the 17th Parallel as the demarcation line.
 The 17th parallel offered the Americans and French many military advantages.
 The coastal plain there was only 20 miles wide, making it another chokepoint.
 If the DRV planned a future invasion of South Vietnam, which U.S. officials believed would come in the form of a conventional cross-border attack, the narrow coastal plain at the 17th Parallel would concentrate Communist units in that chokepoint, ensuring their vulnerability to U.S. airpower and naval gunfire.

 The U.S. also insisted on the 17th Parallel because of the presence of the Ben Hai River.
 The river cut a short path from the mountains across the coastal plain to the sea.
 The river’s width and depth formed a natural barrier to an invading army.

 The 17th Parallel became the key to the U.S.’s containment policy not only in Vietnam but in Southeast Asia.
 Eisenhower considered the demarcation line the equivalent of a cork in a bottle.
-If the DRV represented the bottle, the 17th Parallel served as the cork, keeping the Communists from bursting forth and spreading over the rest of Southeast Asia.
+If the DRV represented the bottle, the 17th Parallel acted as the cork, keeping the Communists from bursting forth and spreading over the rest of Southeast Asia.

-Ike sought a defensible demarcation line in order to give the nascent government of “Free Vietnam” time to consolidate its hold over the people and territory of southern Vietnam and to eventually defend itself against a possible invasion from the north.
+Ike sought a defensible demarcation line at the 17th Parallel in order to give the nascent government of South Vietnam time to consolidate its hold over the people and territory of southern Vietnam and to eventually defend itself against a possible invasion from the north.
 Thus, the Eisenhower administration, even before the ink on the Geneva Accords had dried, had decided not to abide by the accords’ stipulation that elections for reunification be held in July 1956.